 - Cooling the cakes.
 Remove the cakes from the oven and place them onto a cooling rack for 15 to 20 minutes to slightly cool and then gently remove the cakes from the pans to finish cooling directly on the cooling rack.
 When the cake is completely cooled, it can be assembled and baked inside the cheesecake.

-Making the Vanilla Bean Cheesecake, Assembling the Dessert + Baking
+Making the Vanilla Bean Cheesecake, Assembling the Final Dessert, and Baking

 - Preheat the oven 325°F/170°C and prepare the springform cake pan or muffin pan.
 If using a springform pan, lightly butter an 8 or 9-inch springform pan and line it with parchment paper on the bottom and sides.